akajut/AngularJsUpAndRunning/README.md

-# AngularJS Up and running
+# AngularJS Up and Running